jcollins-axway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 * discover any API from any organisation (“API Manager Administrator”)
 * discovery any API from a specific organisation (“Organization administrator”)

-`auth.password`: the password of the API Manager user
+`auth.password`: the password of the API Manager user in clear text

 Once all data is gathered, this section should looks like: